 This course offers students the chance to learn about the world around them and builds their academic journey towards A Level Geography.
 We encourage students to have a curiosity and fascination in finding out about the world and its people and to develop an excellent knowledge of where places are and what they are like.
 Through a holistic understanding of the ways in which places are interdependent and interconnected, and how human and physical environments are interrelated students will develop a comprehensive understanding of the issues facing a diverse range of places and people, now and in the future.
 Recent world wide events have shown how valuable geographic skills are to understand the challenges and opportunities that face people today and tomorrow.

 Visits / Coursework / Specialist Requirements

-There are two field trips necessary for the completion of this course.
-Duration and location are dependent on restrictions, such as Covid.
+Students must undertake two field-trips for the completion of this course.
+There is no NEA.